 Please complete, detach and return this form to EH&S two weeks prior to moving to new lab facilities.
 Completion will allow update of records required by granting and regulatory agencies and will permit uninterrupted use of materials such as radioactive isotopes.

-Principal Investigat or: Ext:

-Old Lab Location: Building Room(s)

-New Lab Location : Building New Extension (if known Date of Move:
+Principal Investigator :: Ext: Old Lab Location: Building Room(s) New Lab Location: Building New Extension (if known): Date of Move: Do you use: Radio pactives?
+Biohazards s?

-Do von use: Rad ards?
 Chemicals?

-Return to: Environmental Health & Safety Attention: Alex Moretto
+Return to: Environmental Health & Safety Attention: Dave Vandenberg